What tax incentives exist to help families pay for college?

 In response, the AOTC was made refundable, allowing lower-income families to receive the credit.
 Even so, students with incomes below $50,000 receive more aid from the Pell grant than from the tax credits.
 And even with the changes to the tax credits, it remains unclear whether tax credits increase college enrollment (figure 1).

 Using the tax system to subsidize higher education has two primary advantages over using traditional spending programs: (1) Students don’t have to fill out the daunting Free Application for Federal Student Aid (FAFSA) form to receive benefits; and (2) Every student who qualifies receives the full benefit for which they appear entitled.
-However, providing aid through the tax system also has disadvantages— notably, the delay in funds being received (up to 15 months after tuition was paid).
+However, providing aid through the tax system also has disadvantages—notably, the delay in funds being received (up to 15 months after tuition was paid), a lack of transparency about why taxes went down, and potential mismatches in that the person receiving the credit or deduction may not be the student.

 Options for reform